vbaliga/vbaliga.github.io/_posts/2019-08-30-PCA-and-inferring-ancestral-states.md

 colnames(reg_states) <- paste(rep("a", 6), 1:6, "_reg", sep = "")
 ```

 An important thing to remember is that the ancestral states we just inferred are defined via PCA axes and not the original raw data.
-We’ll need to transform them (through eigenvectors) back to the raw data scale via linear algebra.
+We’ll need to rotate them (through eigenvectors) back to the raw data scale via linear algebra.

 ``` r
 as.matrix(reg_states) %*% reg_pca_eig$vectors -> reg_states_transformed